interlock-network/interlock-docs/whitepaper.md

 make this extension available to *everyone* but to modify it to work with Interlock Network.
-When the user installs the extension they can open an account on the Interlock Network, link it to the extension, and we will deposit an amount of Inter Tokens into their account.
+When the user installs the extension they can open an account on the Interlock Network, link it to the extension, and we will deposit an amount of Tokens into their account.
 As they use the extension they will get a variable-time and variable-quantity reward for using it.
 If the extension mistakenly locks a page a user can unlock it.
 If an extension does not lock a page, a user can flag it.
 Pages that have been flagged or unlocked are designated as *grey-area-entities*.
-Users can also get additional Inter Tokens if they are willing to *stake* a grey-area-entity.
-If we determine that a staked grey-area-entity is actually malicious, the user will lose the Inter Tokens that have been staked.
+Users can also get additional Tokens if they are willing to *stake* a grey-area-entity.
+If we determine that a staked grey-area-entity is actually malicious, the user will lose the Tokens that have been staked.
 If, on the other hand, the grey-area-entity is *not* malicious the user will earn a percent-reward on the amount staked.
 This risk/reward arrangement incentivises users to only stake on sites that have only been mistakenly flagged by our